chasebad8/DEVS_Alarm_Clock/README.md

 ### REAL TIME CADMIUM INSTALL ###

-Clone this repo into an empty folder
+Clone this repo into an empty folder, ensure you download the MBed submodules:

+> git submodule update --init --recursive

-Run './install.sh' to install dependencies
+Run this to install dependencies

+> RT-Cadmium-Blinky/install.sh

 ### SIMULATE MODELS ###